 How will Station Managers/Greeters pick up welcome station materials: C-U SRTS Project members can distribute them, or they can be picked up at the MTD office.

-Post-event follow-up: Request Urbana Mayor Diane Marlin and other officials to sign thank you cards for volunteers, teachers, and/or principals who participate in this event.
+Post-event follow-up: Request Urbana Mayor and other officials to sign thank you cards for volunteers, teachers, and/or principals who participate in this event.